-- In Windows Explorer, navigate to the C: \MW_HOME directory, right-click the ECM_ORACLE_HOME folder, and then select Delete. - Remove the program groups from the Start Menu\Programs folder, if they exist.
+- In Windows Explorer, you can navigate to the C: \MW_HOME directory, right-click the ECM_ORACLE_HOME folder, and then choose Delete from the File menu. - Alternatively, you can remove the program groups from the Start Menu\Programs folder, if they exist.
 For example, you might remove the following program groups from C:\Documents and Settings\All Users\Start Menu\Programs: - Oracle WebLogic (BEAHOME 1) - Oracle ECM 11g Home1